sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 export UAA_DEFAULT_USER_PW=MySecurePassword123
 export UAA_DEFAULT_USER_EMAIL=dbialek@hortonworks.com</pre>

-    > You will need to provide the password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
+    > You will need to provide the email and password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
 The secret will be used by Cloudbreak for authentication.

 4. Generate configurations by executing: